-Basis of presentation and statement of compliance
+A. Basis of presentation and statement of compliance

-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and approved by the Canadian Accounting Standards Board ("AcSB").
+The consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and approved by the Canadian Accounting Standards Board ("AcSB").

-The consolidated financial statements have been prepared on a going concern basis and are presented in Canadian dollars rounded to the nearest thousand except where indicated.
-The accounting policies set out below have been applied to the period presented in these consolidated financial statements.
-These consolidated financial statements reflect all normal and recurring adjustments which are, in the opinion of management, necessary for fair presentation of the period presented.
+The consolidated financial statements have been prepared on a going concern basis and are presented in Canadian dollars rounded to the nearest thousand, except where indicated.
+The accounting policies set out below have been applied to the periods presented in these consolidated financial statements.
+These consolidated financial statements reflect all normal and recurring adjustments which are, in the opinion of management, necessary for fair presentation of the periods presented.